patcher9/agno-docs/CONTRIBUTING.md

 1. Run `mint dev` in the root directory.
 2. Navigate through your changes in the browser.
+3. Run `mint build` to catch any build errors before submitting.
-3. Verify all pages load correctly, code examples are properly formatted, links work as expected, and images display correctly.
+4. Verify all pages load correctly, code examples are properly formatted, links work as expected, and images display correctly.

 ## Formatting and Validation